 “Now that anti-tribal interests who want to undermine tribal sovereignty have made their way to the Supreme Court, it’s vital that we act immediately to protect Indigenous kids on a state level,” said Senate Majority Leader Dominick Moreno, D-Commerce City, in a press release.

-The version advanced by the reconciliation committee maintains the termination date, with members arguing the law should be revisited following the U.S. Supreme Court decision in Brackeen v.
+Proponents of a termination date argued the law should be revisited following the U.S. Supreme Court decision in Brackeen v.
 Haaland to ensure the state statute aligns with the federal.

-House Bill 1536 was introduced this month by Rep. Jayme Davis, a citizen of the Turtle Mountain Band of Chippewa, along with a bipartisan group of coauthors.
+North Dakota signed House Bill 1536 into law in May.
+It was introduced by Rep. Jayme Davis, a citizen of the Turtle Mountain Band of Chippewa, along with a bipartisan group of coauthors.

 “We’re more than disappointed because our children are relying on this, our families are relying on this, our nations are relying on the ability for us to work with the state,” Oglala Sioux Tribe Vice President Alicia Mousseau told KELOLAND News.
 “But if the state doesn’t want to work with us, you know, we’ve done that part.”